 - Stay focused under pressure.
 (Don’t go on tangents in your email.)

 - Visuals are important.
-Make sure you have high-res imagery readily available to provide members of the press at a moment’s notice.
+Make sure you have high-resolution imagery readily available to provide members of the press at a moment’s notice.

-- Be pithy: Don’t overstay your welcome (avoid six-hour-long performances).
-In other words, don’t message the journalist on every contact form you can possible find on them.
-They should have an email out there in the interwebs that they prefer to receive info through.
+- Be pithy.
+Don’t overstay your welcome (avoid six-hour-long performances).
+In other words, don’t message the journalist on every contact form you can possibly find on them.
+They should have an email out there they prefer to receive information through.

 You’ve finished your show!
 Your email is impatiently sitting in an inbox.
 Just as there are no set-in-stone rules on concert encores, there are no strict guidelines on follow-ups.

 If you don’t hear back, use your judgment.
-It’s recommended that you reach out again two weeks after your original pitch in case it got lost in the shuffle, but after that, if you don’t receive a response, move on.
+It’s recommended for a media strategy that you reach out again two weeks after your original pitch in case it got lost in the shuffle, but after that, if you don’t receive a response, move on.
 You’re not likely to get a rejection email.
-Most journalists will simply ignore emails that they can’t do anything with.
-Check your spam folder to make sure you’re not missing anything from freelance writers and be sure someone is actively managing your social media accounts in case you are contacted on there.
+Most journalists will simply ignore emails they can’t do anything with.
+Check your spam folder to make sure you’re not missing anything from freelance writers and be sure someone is actively managing your social media channels in case you are contacted there.